Health Claims Substantiation

 US FDA Issues Online Advisory Letter to Divine Rx Nutrition for Disease-Claim Supplements

-The FDA has issued an advisory letter to Divine Rx Nutrition for marketing supplements with unapproved disease-treatment claims, classifying them as illegal new drugs.
+The FDA issued an advisory letter to Divine Rx Nutrition for marketing supplements with unapproved disease-treatment claims, classifying them as illegal new drugs.
 This action signals continued aggressive enforcement against online health-claim violations, requiring firms to strictly audit digital marketing and labeling to mitigate regulatory risk.

 fda.govUnited StatesUnited States